MIVAA-ai/mivaa-las-to-json-convertor/README.md

 - This application requires Docker Compose.
 - Ensure your LAS files are properly formatted for successful processing.
-- Avoid opening the scanned_files.csv in Excel application while system is updating the file because application locks the file which doesnt lets the system update the file with latest information.
+- Avoid opening the scanned_files.csv in the Excel application while the system updates the file.
+The application locks the file, which prevents the system from updating it with the latest information.
-- This applications is currently tested in windows environment, incase you face any issues running it in Linux environment, feel free to reach out.
+- This application is currently tested in the windows environment, incase you face any issues running it in Linux, feel free to reach out.

 Feel free to raise any issues or suggestions for improvement!
-Reach out for more help, comments, or feedback.
+Reach out at [info@deepdatawithmivaa.com](mailto:info@deepdatawithmivaa.com) for more help, comments, or feedback.